MX-Engine/Contribution/README.md

 V3.1.6: Fixed a related bug which may stuck when pick up heavy item during riding caused by above unofficial update patch.
 If you still have such issue, `ThePlayer.sg:GoToState("idle")` may help you out.

-Enjoy!!!

-## [Part of MX_Engine]
+---

 The goal of this MOD is to provide an extra slot ability to the game DS/DST from a more deep phase inside the Klei Engine system.
 Compared to other similar mods, it(MX_Slot) has a more clean and efficient solution to handle the challenges on the equipment system under the current various and gorgeous mods developing environment.
 In fact, it supports backpack slot from a new prospect that it keeps `EQUIPSLOTS.BODY` for backpack, whereas creates a new slot for other body related equipments such as Armor, Suit, etc. So that, in this mod, we will have no need to worry about backpack related features anymore;

-Currently, version 3.0.1 has been released and can work perfectly with almost all third-party charactor mods and has no doubt will become the most popular and powerful slot-mod in near future; it can achive this mainly thanks to my deep traceback to the Klei's Engine, and modify one of the root system function which existed in both DS/DST; it means the [b]MX_Slot[/b] can soon finish the last stage and be prepared to be applied in both DS/DST with bug-free experience when cooperated with other charactor mods; But due to the my limited time and energe, I still here to encourage guys who currently using this mod but has issues with third-party mods can contact the author of these [i]'issued mods'[/i] to leave comments here to make the [b]MX_Slot[/b], in return, I will annouce those mod's legality in MX_Engine and keep supporting those mods with no features left;
+Currently, version 3.0.1 has been released and can work perfectly with almost all third-party charactor mods and has no doubt will become the most popular and powerful slot-mod in near future; it can achive this mainly thanks to my deep traceback to the Klei's Engine, and modify one of the root system function which existed in both DS/DST; it means the **MX_Slot** can soon finish the last stage and be prepared to be applied in both DS/DST with bug-free experience when cooperated with other charactor mods; But due to the my limited time and energe, I still here to encourage guys who currently using this mod but has issues with third-party mods can contact the author of these `issued mods` to leave comments here to make the **MX_Slot**, in return, I will annouce those mod's legality in MX_Engine and keep supporting those mods with no features left;

 ### Native features including